-Besides decisions that limit the set of possible \textit{contributors}, it is also important to ask questions about how platforms encourage these \textit{contributors} to participate, such as: \textit{``How are contributors incentivized?''} While it would be possible for platforms to pay \textit{contributors}, all of the implementations that we examined rely on volunteer labor to some extent.
-These approaches may choose to incentivize contributions through reputation systems, for example by publicly associating \textit{contributors} with either their \textit{user} accounts or with pseudonyms.
-There is also the important question of: \textit{``How are notes and ratings solicited?''} All platforms allowed \textit{contributors} to add \textit{notes} to \textit{posts} that they organically come across while using the platform.
-However, this design choice could result in skewed \textit{post} selection if, for example, \textit{contributors} follow accounts from one end of the ideological spectrum more than the other.
-Some platforms may also take more active approaches that solicit \textit{notes} for specific kinds of \textit{posts}, or \textit{ratings} for specific suggested \textit{notes}, either through in-app feeds or notifications, as shown in Table~\ref{tab:participation_dimensions}.
-These approaches could be used to counter bias in the system, or to encourage \textit{notes} on \textit{posts} that are most likely to do harm, such as those that are going viral.
+Beyond decisions that limit the set of possible contributors, platforms must also consider how to encourage contributor participation: \textit{``How are contributors incentivized?''} While platforms could pay contributors, all implementations we examined rely on volunteer labor to some extent.
+These approaches may incentivize contributions through reputation systems, for example by publicly associating contributors with their user accounts or with pseudonyms.
+Another important question is: \textit{``How are notes and ratings solicited?''} All platforms allow contributors to add notes to posts they organically encounter.
+However, this design choice may bias which posts receive notes if, for example, contributors only follow accounts from one end of the ideological spectrum.
+Section~\ref{curation} explores ways to reduce bias when selecting which notes to publish, but the choices here affect the \textit{supply} of notes available for selection.
+Some platforms take more active approaches and use in-app feeds or notifications to solicit notes for specific posts or ratings for specific suggested notes, as shown in Table~\ref{tab:participation_dimensions}.
+These approaches can counter supply-side bias or encourage notes on posts most likely to cause harm, such as those going viral.